arg7/vcda/README.md

 Note:

 >LI loads to register identified by FLAGS.RS only 4 bits of data at the time; LI can be chained to load arbitrary length constants to the register.
 Instruction decoder can detect RS, LI sequences and optimize it by assigning to FLAGS.RS register value combined from LI sequence in one cycle.
->ALU STRSTR, SIMD instruction searches for substring, pointed by [R0] in string pointed by [R1].
+>ALU LOOKUP, SIMD instruction searches for substring, pointed by [R0] in string pointed by [R1].
 VL is set to string length, Stride\_R0 set to the length of substring and Stride\_R1 is not used.
-STRSTR returns in R2 value of -1, in case if match not found, or positive index of matched subsring.
+LOOKUP returns in R2 value of -1, in case if match not found, or positive index of matched subsring.
->To find next occurrence, just repeat ALU STRSTR instruction, it will return next occurrence, if any.
+>To find next occurrence, just repeat ALU LOOKUP instruction, it will return next occurrence, if any.
 >It works by setting R2 to -1 before first run.
 >
 >PUSH/POP can be used to perform register data move, like PUSH R2; POP IP, which assigns R2 to IP.
 Instruction decoder can optimize it out and assign values directly and avoid two memory operations.